imperorrp/gsoc-2024/README.md

 ## My Work

 Although implementing a total of 8 plotting functions was my goal -as outlined in my initial project proposal- I only managed to work on 7, with individual PRs for each of these.
 Some of the logic involved, working with the existing codebase and the main dependencies worked with was technically harder than I had anticipated.
 The `PlotCollection` class and Arviz-Plots’ other paradigms like the visual element functions with common backend interfaces were used for this and relevant patterns followed.
 I also worked on adding support for histograms to the preexisting `plot_dist`, with a custom utility function for processing the histogram data that lasted until an Arviz-Stats update meant it was no longer required.
+These plotting functions are exposed to users using the Arviz-Plots package and assist in visualizing relevant inference models data and diagnostics supplied to these functions in the form of `DataTree` data structures (an extension of Xarray datasets/dataarrays).

 The initial stage of the project was personally the most challenging, with the `plot_ppc` function that I started off with still slightly short of being mergeable at the time of writing this.
 However, there are only a few issues with tests left to be resolved.
 Others were easier, like `plot_ridge`, owing to being based off of `plot_forest` which was already in place and stable.